 Sea Turtles.
 Resolution C-07-03 requires fishermen to release sea turtles entangled in FADs or caught in longlines and to avoid encircling them with purse seine nets.
 The resolution also calls for research to mitigate sea turtle bycatch, especially with gear modifications.
-Resolution C-13-04 calls for a transition to non-entangling FADs in purse seine fisheries.
+Resolution C-15-03 calls for a transition to non-entangling FADs in purse seine fisheries.

 Sharks.
 Resolution C-05-03 discourages shark retention and establishes a limit in the amount of shark fins that can be landed, relative to the total weight of shark bodies that must be retained.
 This ratio of fin-to-body-weight acts as a disincentive to target sharks because the shark carcasses occupy hold space on the vessel and have little market value.
 The Resolution also mandates reporting of shark catches to IATTC.
-Resolution C-II-I0 prohibits the retention of oceanic whitetip sharks and requires the release of specimens that are alive when caught.
-Resolution C-13-04 calls for a transition to non-entangling FADs in purse seine fisheries.
-Sea birds.
-The IATTC Resolution C-I I-02 requires longline vessels operating in high latitudes (North of 23°N, South of 30°S and around the Galapagos Islands) to employ at least two sea bird mitigation techniques such as night setting or weighted branch lines.
+Resolution C-11-10 prohibits the retention of oceanic whitetip sharks and requires the release of specimens that are alive when caught.
+Resolution C-15-03 calls for a transition to non-entangling FADs in purse seine fisheries and prohibits deliberate setting on whale sharks.